iluvgirlswithglasses/linux-desktop-gremlin/README.md

 # 🔧 Customize your Gremlins!

+## How to Make Your Gremlin Annoy You (Occasionally!)

-For now, the only customization that you can do without touching the source code is: **Do you want the gremlins to annoy you at random time or not** 😜
+Do you want the gremlins to annoy you at random time or not? 😜

 To control this, open `./spritesheet/<character>/emote-config.json`.
-You'll see this:
+You'll see:

 ```json
 {